 Talk to your employees to find out more about their needs, goals, and optimal energy levels.
 By understanding those around you, you can help your employees find the right balance of challenge, productivity, and efficiency, while also preventing them from becoming overwhelmed.
 Similarly, take an active role in your own evaluation so that you are able to take on projects at a level that is right for you.
 The best way to help your employees find their balance is to lead by example.

 2.)
 Be Adaptable

-By keeping up with current industry technology and practices, you will be able to find that balance more easily while maximizing productivity.
-Welbourne talks extensively of a failing leadership system due to archaic practices, and how business owners are not prepared to change as quickly as the environment around them.
+Keep up with current industry technology and practices.
+You’ll be able to find that balance more easily while maximizing productivity.
+Welbourne’s research also shows that archaic business practices and bad leadership are hurting company success.
+She says business owners are not prepared to change as quickly as the environment around them.
 Being willing to try new things and adopt modern practices will show employees and customers you’re in it for the long run.
 Adaptability to time-saving tech and more efficient practices also helps your company spend time on projects that matter.

 3.)
 Be Confident

 Here’s how the cycle works: confident people make more money, making more money encourages you to be confident, then that confidence leads to even greater returns.
 Unfortunately, this cycle works the other way too.
 Avoid a negative spiral by equipping yourself and your workers with the tools it takes to be successful.
 Then trust that your hard work will pay off.